camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 The Camunda Run distribution now ships with the Groovy scripting engine as well, in the form of the `groovy-all-2.4.13.jar` located in the `{RUN_HOME}/configuration/userlib/` directory.
-Users that utilize Groovy scripts in their BPMN processes don't need to provide a Groovy `.jar` archive when upgrading to a new Camunda Run version anymore.
+Users that utilize Groovy scripts in their BPMN processes don't need to provide a Groovy binary when upgrading to a new Camunda Run version anymore.

 Users that don't use Groovy can just remove the `groovy-all-2.4.13.jar` archive from the